For students of Architecture, Engineering and Design (in the Built Environment) in 3rd year or above.

-The Royal Danish Academy of Fine Arts, Schools of Architecture, Design and Conservation, which educates architects, designers and conservators.
+The Royal Danish Academy of Fine Arts, Schools of Architecture, Design and Conservation, which educates architects, designers and conservators

-Each year, ten students in the fields of architecture, engineering and design (of the built environment) will participate in the MADE by the Opera House program.
+Each year, ten students in the fields of architecture, engineering and design (in the built environment) will participate in the MADE by the Opera House program.
 Five students from an Australian university based in NSW and five students from a Danish university will be selected for a six-week exchange program to Denmark and Australia respectively.

 Australian students will travel to Denmark in January-February, and Danish students will travel to Australia in July-August.

 In 2014, the program for the Danish students will run from Monday 14 July to Friday 22 August and the curriculum will include: